FOR LAWYERS

 1. You Want a Faster Process

 Chapter 7 bankruptcy can be one of the fastest ways to get out of debt, taking as little as a few months.
-This is significantly shorter than the years it usually takes for debt relief processes to be completed.
+This is significantly shorter than the years it can take for other debt relief processes to be completed.

 2. You Want to Discharge All (or Most) of Your Debts

-3. You Want to Stop Debt Collection Efforts
+3. You Want Relief from Debt Collection Efforts

 Featured Bankruptcy Lawyers